CSA-OCP-GER/unicorn/challenges.scheduling.md

 1. `requiredDuringSchedulingIgnoredDuringExecution` - being the "hard" requirement
 1. `preferredDuringSchedulingIgnoredDuringExecution` - being the "soft" requirement

-"IgnoredDuringExecution" means that node labels bein changed at runtime won't affect pods currently running on that specific node.
+"IgnoredDuringExecution" means that node labels being changed at runtime won't affect pods currently running on that specific node.

 #### Sample ####